Malte95/Sprite-Flight/README.md

 # Asteroid Fields

 > A small Unity game where you control a spaceship flying through an asteroid field.
-> Dodge or destroy asteroids and try to survive as long as possible!
+> Dodge asteroids and try to survive as long as possible!

 ![Gameplay Screenshot](./docs/screenshot1.png)
 ![Gameplay GIF](./docs/gameplay.gif)